morgansobol/MicrobialGenomics-TXST-2025/exercises/08_phylogenomics.md

 ```
 Congrats, we did it.
 Moving on.

-## 🧪 Step 4: Compute a phylogenomic tree.
+## 🧪 Step 4: Compute a phylogenomic tree

 Once you have your concatenated genes, which you now have them in `seqs-for-phylogenomics.fa`, it is time to perform the phylogenomic analysis.
 Here we will use the program `anvi-gen-phylogenomic-tree`, which accepts a FASTA file and uses FastTree to infer phylogenetic trees.